eadw4rk/odin-recipes/README.md

 P.S.: I ask you to please not replicate this recipes; not that I don't trust in my cooking abilities, it is just I did not give much atention to the content in itself.

+P.S.2: I am now revisiting this project after a while.
+It is nice to see that my personal development is helping me with the tasks presented on 'TOP'; not that I studied programming while distant from it, but the way I perceive things changed my approach to them.
+Glad to see that at least my English skills improved.